-To configure the Parallels Configuration Manager Proxy, complete each page of the wizard as described below.
+To configure the Parallels Configuration Manager Proxy, complete the wizard as described in the subsequent sections.

 SMS Provider Location

 On the SMS Provider location page, specify the hostname or IP address of the server where the SMS Provider is installed.
 Make you selection based on the following conditions: